dyan-ddn/fusewos/README.md

 Once the copy is done, file "services" will show up in both directory /mnt/fusewos and /gpfs0/fusewos.
 The difference is:

-* when you read back the file from directory /mnt/fusewos, you will get the file content, which is the same as original file at /etc/services
+- when you read back the file from directory /mnt/fusewos, you will get the file content, which is the same as original file at /etc/services

-* when you read back the file from directory /gpfs0/fusewos, you will get the stub file content, similar to the following:
+- when you read back the file from directory /gpfs0/fusewos, you will get the stub file content, similar to the following:

-    [root@localhost wosfs]# cat /gpfs0/fusewos/services
-    WOSWOS lBkHWZxhDPjKseBkA3lr93Sy-GFuGL5RZBXlE_TL 641020 1402858866 10.44.34.73 default

 Colume 1: magic word "WOSWOS" specified in the command line